 Willmott Dixon are one of the UK's largest privately owned construction, housing, property care and investment companies with a broad range of clients.
 They have been working on the redevelopment of Stoke Newington School and sixth form in Hackney, London.
 Following a recommendation from Balfour Beatty Construction Services, Dawsonrentals temporary kitchens were approached to supply a temporary catering solution, based on the success of a previous project.

-Under the governments BSF programme Stoke Newington School planned to rebuild the outdated building and to restore a more positive learning environment for both students and staff.
-A new replacement kitchen and dining area was due to be constructed during the building period and therefore a temporary facility that could operate as a traditional kitchen with commercial catering equipment was required.
+Under the government's BSF programme Stoke Newington School planned to rebuild the outdated building and to restore a more positive learning environment for both students and staff.
+A new replacement kitchen and dining area were due to be constructed during the building period and therefore a temporary facility that could operate as a traditional kitchen with commercial catering equipment was required.

-All of the client's requirements were met with the flexible and tailor made solutions supplied by Dawsonrentals.
-With top level accuracy, planning and by installing the temporary dining facility on existing foundations, we were able to offer savings on the installation costs and exceed the client's expectations.
+All of the client's requirements were met with the flexible and tailor-made solutions supplied by Dawsonrentals.
+With top level accuracy and planning and by installing the temporary dining facility on existing foundations, we were able to offer savings on the installation costs and exceed the client's expectations.